Christopher Kane: Career

 Known to be a passionate promoter of his home country, the designer was appointed as an ambassador for VisitScotland in January 2008.
 He celebrated Burns Night by showcasing a special trunk show of his Spring-Summer 2008 collection as well as hosting an exclusive party at Harvey Nichols the ambassador for VisitScotland.
 Furthering his role, Kane collaborated with Lancôme to create a limited edition Juicy Tube lip gloss.
 The finished product, called Burns Night, is a tangerine colour with a beautiful illustration printed on the tube along with Kane's signature and was launched in February 2008.

-On 12 February 2008, the designer showcased his fourth collection which departed again from his previous themes.
+On 12 February 2008, the designer presented his fourth collection which departed again from his previous themes.
 Featuring dresses of layered organdy and plastic sequins, cable woven cashmere tops and dresses along with heavily embellished jackets, the show was greeted with similar praise from fashion critics.

 On 16 September 2008, Kane showcased his fifth collection, this time building upon his previous theme of circular sequins which "had grown into even bigger circles of chiffon and leather that rippled like scales around the models or created scalloped contours down their bodies to oscillating – and very short – hemlines."
 Inspired by "Planet of the Apes" and "The Flintstones", it was met with similar praise from fashion critics.
 Commercially, the collection was a massive success, selling out within 24 hours of launch on Net-A-Porter.com on 13 February 2009.

 Kane presented his sixth collection on 21 February 2009, a show labelled as another "Best Ever".
 The collection featured nude chiffon dresses and was praised for its construction as a more mature offering.
 He also collaborated with Versace, producing a capsule collection of accessories for the younger Versus (Versace) line showcased on 2 March 2009.
 Donatella Versace later compared him to her late brother Gianni Versace.

 In 2009 and 2010, he collaborated with the professional British haircare brand Catwalk by TIGI to create an advertising campaign for the brand's three new product collections.

 On 15 January 2013, Kering and Kane jointly announced that they have signed an agreement by which Kering acquired 51% of the designer's luxury brand, in order to develop the business in partnership with its creator.
 Kering plans to open Kane’s first freestanding boutique.